The communication power of indefinite causal order: Characterizations of supermaps with different causal structures

 \section{Characterizations of supermaps with different causal structures}

 In Methods, we mentioned that each supermap mapping $N$ channels with input/output pairs $(X_i, Y_i)_{i=1}^N$ into a quantum channel with input $A$ and output $B$ can be represented by a unique linear operator $J_{XYAB}$, known as its Choi operator.
 In this note, we specify the characterizations of supermaps with different causal structures in terms of linear constraints on their Choi operators.
-These linear constraints, together with the the constraint